Erasmus outside Europe

 We only send you information regarding Erasmus+ International Credit Mobility (KA171) and we expect to send approximately 12 mails per application year.

 Within the Erasmus+ programme, you can apply for mobility projects with countries outside the EU, aka partner countries.
 This part of the Erasmus+ programme is also called “The International Dimension in Erasmus+”, “International Credit Mobility” or KA171.
-KA171 is open for mobility for both staff and students.
+Usually, we call it (Erasmus) KA171

 Your role in KA171

-This means that if you participate in the call and your part of the application becomes funded, you will become the departmental project coordinator for that part of the project.
-You would then have certain (administrative) responsibilities.
+You will become the departmental project coordinator and will have certain administrative responsibilities.
 Please read more in the section "After granted application"

 International Office has registered increasing interest in KA171.